mambabhi/indic-learn/README.md

 - **Question Format:** Each question includes the text, options (labeled "a."–"d."), correct answer(s), points, and timer.

 ### 4. User Interfaces
-- **CLI:** Main script can be run for a single chapter or batch mode, from file or spreadsheet.
+- **CLI:** Main script can be run for a single chapter or batch mode, from file or spreadsheet or gdoc.
 - **Gradio UI:** Web interface for admins to trigger quiz generation, select chapters, and view logs.

 ### 5. Extensibility